Pinafore/nlp-hw/feateng/README.md

 Getting Started
 -

-Make sure that you have installed all of the packages you'll need, you may need to recreate your virtual environment.
+As usual, install the packages you need, perhaps in a virtual environment:

+    python3 -m venv .venv
+    .venv/bin/pip3 install -r requirements.txt

+And if NLTK complains about missing stopwords, you can download them:

+    python -m nltk.downloader stopwords

+You'll also need to create a directory for the models you'll be creating

+     mkdir -p models

 But before you get started, you need to understand the overall structure of the code:
  * A part of the question comes into the guesser (in the code, this is called a "run")
  * The guesser generates a "guess" that _could_ be an answer to the question